JL-III/TitanPack/README.md

 #### This process is only needed if you do not want to use the `/resourcepack` command in game every time you log in.
 Using this method means you have to update the resource pack every time a new version is released.

 1. Click on the releases on the right hand panel.
 2. Click on the latest version.
+The file you're looking for will look something like this `TheatriaPackvX.X.X-X.X.zip`.
 This should start a download.
-It will look something like this `TheatriaPackvX.X.X-X.X.zip`
 3. Open your `.minecraft` directory on your computer.
 This is where your mods are located.
 4. Add this zip file to your `/resources` directory.
 5. Launch Minecraft.
 When you are in game click on `options` and then click on `Resource Packs...`